The Five College Film Council works to coordinate the study of film and video at all five campuses.

 The members of the Council include faculty members drawn from a number of disciplines ranging from foreign languages to literature, history and media studies.
 They meet regularly to exchange information about courses as well as faculty appointments, and plan a coordinated approach to meeting common needs for instruction.

-Since the spring of 2006, a Five College major in film studies has been approved at three campuses: Hampshire, Mount Holyoke and Smith colleges.
+Since the spring of 2006, a Five College major in film and media studies has been approved at three campuses: Hampshire, Mount Holyoke and Smith colleges.

-The Five College Film Studies program is supported by two joint faculty appointments that provide instruction in film and video production to complement courses in film theory and history offered at each campus: Baba Hillman and Bernadine Mellis.
+The Five College Film and Media Studies program is supported by one joint faculty appointee who provides instruction in film and video production to complement courses in film theory and history offered at each campus: Bernadine Mellis.

 The Council also sponsors an annual student film and video festival, held during the spring semester.

 The Society for Cinema & Media Studies (SCMS) is a leading scholarly organization in the United States dedicated to promoting a broad understanding of film, television and related media through research and teaching grounded in the contemporary humanities tradition.
 On April 24–25, 2015, SCMS hosted a conference featuring undergraduates from across North America and beyond presenting their scholarly work on cinema and media; the event was hosted at Smith College.

 For more information about SCMS and registration/submission instructions for their next undergraduate conference, please visit their website.

 Viewfinder is a networking tool for Five College students interested in filmmaking.
 It consists of student profiles and postings of upcoming student productions needing assistance.
 Students are encouraged to submit their profiles to widen the Five College Film community and help other students' film projects come to fruition!